telerik/maui-docs/knowledge-base/entry-visual-states.md

 ## Solution

 The RadEntry control inherits the Visual States, which comes from the .NET MAUI Entry.
 The `Visual State Manager` introduces the concept of visual states.
 It defines a visual state group named `CommonStates` with the following visual states: `Normal`,`Disabled`, `Focused`, `Selected` and `PointerOver`.
-It is a good practice to set all visual states even it rhere is nothing to set in them.
+It is a good practice to set all visual states even if there is nothing to set in them.

 ```XAML
   <telerik:RadEntry x:Name="tEntry" Placeholder="telerik">